ahmadzaid1/ArabWorldCapitals/README.md

 # Future Plans
 I'll simply leave it as is; it'll be a good memory.

-Note: this app wasn't developed using traditional code, but rather through visual development (dropping blocks), but it was a decent start.
+Note: this app wasn't developed using traditional code, but rather through visual development (dropping blocks).